Takeshi Konomi

 Takeshi Konomi (許斐 剛, Konomi Takeshi) is a Japanese manga artist, known for creating the manga series The Prince of Tennis.

-On February 26, 2023, it was reported Konomi is unable to walk anymore and has to use a wheelchair.
+On February 25, 2023, it was reported Konomi is unable to walk and has to use a wheelchair.
+As of June 2023, Konomi seems to have recovered as he states he was able to attend Tenipuri Festa from the audience and posts a photo of him standing without assistance.

 Financial standing

 Every year the National Tax Agency releases a list of the highest income tax payers for entertainers in Japan.
 The higher someone's income tax, the higher their actual presumed earnings; however it is possible for a person to have paid more taxes than another person who made more money.
 Takeshi Konomi placed number nine on this list in 2002.
 On January 15, 2014, Takeshi announced that he would return to Shueisha's Weekly Shōnen Jump magazine.